12 Best Spin Bowlers of All Time (updated for 2024)

 A very tall bowler, India’s R Ashwin uses his height to generate more bounce than most spin bowlers.
 That’s one of the key factors in his success but he will also employ great variations in his deliveries.

 Those variations don’t just appear in the grip and releases.
 Ashwin will also change his run up and point of delivery in an attempt to confuse the batsman even further.
-Together with that spin and bounce, he’s been extremely effective and, at the start of 2022, Ravichandran Ashwin had claimed over 640 international wickets with a best of 7/59.
+Together with that spin and bounce, he’s been extremely effective and, at the end of September 2024, Ravichandran Ashwin had claimed exactly 750 international wickets with a best of 7/59.

 Ravichandran-Ashwin